19 Freelance Statistics 2026 – Facts & Global Trends

 Source: Global Newswire

-95% Of Niger’s Workforce Is Self-Employed
+4. 95% of Niger’s Workforce Is Self-Employed

-As of 2025, Central African Republic and Chad follow Niger, with 93.2% and 92.6% respectively.
+The Central African Republic and Chad follow Niger, with 93.2% and 92.6%, respectively.

 Unemployment, limited job opportunities, and other economic difficulties are some of the major reasons for this country’s high freelancing rates.